darktable-org/dtdocs/content/module-reference/processing-modules/color-balance-rgb.md

 ### mask preview settings

-These settings are used only when one of the mask previews is displayed, by clicking the mask buttons in the _luminance ranges_ section.
-These settings are saved globally in darktable, so will be applied to all subsequent images unless changed.
+These settings apply to the mask previews, displayed by clicking the mask buttons in the _luminance ranges_ section.
+These settings are saved globally, so will be applied to all subsequent images unless changed.

 checker board color 1 and 2
 : Set the two colors for the background checker board mask underlay.
 You can set them to opponent colors of the current image to aid legibility.